mfgnerd/mfgnerd_dawn/memory-bank/activeContext.md

 *   Navigation link hover effects are controlled by the `.header__menu-item:hover` and `.header__menu-item:hover span` rules.
 *   Homepage-specific CSS might require prefixing selectors with `.template-index` for higher specificity.
 *   Styling icon hover effects often involves setting the `color` on the parent container (`<a>` or `<button>`) and ensuring the SVG uses `fill="currentColor"`.
+*   Styling custom checkbox icons requires hiding the default input and explicitly styling the icon element (like an SVG) based on the checked state and theme for consistent appearance and contrast.
+*   Conflicting CSS rules from the base theme can override custom styles, requiring more specific selectors or `!important` (used as a last resort).